Masud99Rana/weather-service-api/readme.md

 7. Run **php artisan migrate --seed**

 That's good.
 Now, you are ready to go. </br>
-If you face any problem to installation this project feel free to inform me.
+If you face any problem to installation this project feel free to [inform me](#contact)

 <!-- USAGE EXAMPLES -->
 ## Usage